toluromio/docs.fedgenhpc/docs/source/fedgen_hpc_resources/FEDGEN HPC Layout.rst

 Login Node
 ===========
 The Login node is the only node directly accessible over the internet.
-Users connect to the login from their personal computers/workstation using `CNN <http://cnn.com>`_ before accessing other parts of the FEDGEN HPC Cluster.
+Users connect to the login from their personal computers/workstation using `ssh <../access/Working%20With%20An%20SSH%20Client.rst>`_ before accessing other parts of the FEDGEN HPC Cluster.
 Users initiate their jobs primarily from the login node.

 Compute Nodes
 ===============